Andahuaylas Airport

-Andahuaylas Airport (IATA: ANS, ICAO: SPHY) is a high-elevation airport serving Andahuaylas, Peru.
+Andahuaylas Airport (IATA: ANS, ICAO: SPHY) is a high-elevation airport serving the city of Andahuaylas, in Peru.
 It is an important airport in the Apurímac Region as being the only one capable of receiving commercial flights.
 It is operated by the civil government.
-Apart from its scheduled flights, it also has many charter flights.
+Apart from scheduled flights, it also has many charter flights.

 The airport is 6 km southeast of Andahuaylas, and sits on a mesa above the Chumbao River, which continues north and west into the town.
 There is high terrain in all quadrants.